SunStarSys/www/content/CMS/reference.md

 For most customers, the CMS service sits between your Subversion repository's website source tree and your live production webservers that deliver site content to your end users.
 Onboarding is dead-simple for organizations already running their own svnpubsub-enabled Subversion service:

 1. Provide us with the URL of your site's sources in Subversion.
-2. Provide us with the (mailing list) email address for discussing site development and maintenance issues, and ensure that address is SRS-compliant in terms of moderation facilities.
+2. Provide us with the (role, or mailing list) email address for discussing site development and maintenance issues, and ensure that address is SRS-compliant in terms of moderation facilities.
 3. Subscribe your production webservers' `svnwcsub` daemon to our public `svnpubsub` service.
 This software is a standard component of new each subversion source release, and is reasonably mature and well supported by the Subversion Development team.

 ## Exceptions